marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * [And a few more](https://www.assemblyscript.org/types.html)

-## 5.1.
+## 3.1.
 Going atomic

 This time, I wanted to see if it was possible to only let a small part of Micrio run inside WebAssembly, and still use most of the JavaScript that was already inside the client. *How small can we get it?* I decided to focus on a subset of camera functions, such as translating screen coordinates to image coordinates and vice versa.
 So this time no rendering, event handling, or writing shaders.

 ![Simple camera functions in AssemblyScript](img/assemblyscript.png "My First AssemblyScript") *Simple camera functions in AssemblyScript*

 The result: a 3KB binary containing some basic math functions, that take an input and return an output.
-AssemblyScript offers you some *glue-tooling* by providing its own [Loader](https://www.assemblyscript.org/loader.html), which will deal with importing the binary file and being able to call these functions.
+AssemblyScript offers some *glue-tooling* by providing its own [Loader](https://www.assemblyscript.org/loader.html), which will deal with importing the binary file and being able to call these functions.

 However, this is optional and I ended up using the JavaScript [WebAssembly API](https://developer.mozilla.org/en-US/docs/WebAssembly/Using_the_JavaScript_API), *neat*.
 And it turns out, this is super easy: simply use the `fetch` API to load your compiled `.wasm` file, cast it as an `ArrayBuffer`, and use the `WebAssembly.instantiate()` function to get it up and running.